Malaysia Airlines Flight 2133: Conclusion

 The report was published on 20 May 1998, nearly three years after the crash.
 Malaysian authorities cited the following:

 The most probable cause of the accident was due to the commander's insistence to continue with an approach despite the fact that the runway available after touchdown was insufficient for the aircraft to stop.
 The perception regarding economic consideration which put pressure on him to save fuel and adhere to schedules was a contributing factor.

 In response to the negative image that Malaysia Airlines had received in light of the investigation, the company tried to "clarify issues and narrow the gap between the management and the flight crew".
 Investigators issued a recommendation to Malaysia Airlines "to overcome flight crew hesitancy or resistance to change" when instilling flying discipline in order to meet corporate and business goals.

 Even though the report blamed the captain's action as the cause of the crash, it also highlighted the first officer's lack of initiative to correct the situation.
-As such, investigators requested Malaysian regulatory body to mandate every airliner in Malaysia to include crew resource management as compulsory training for flight crew.
+As such, investigators requested the Malaysian regulatory body to mandate that every airline in Malaysia include crew resource management as compulsory training for flight crews.
 Malaysia Airlines was asked to implement this recommendation immediately.